FOSSEE/sees/versionControl/handOut.rst

 that ``hg`` shows the commits in the reverse chronological order, which is useful.

+In this section, we have learn to -

+  - initialize a new repository using ``hg init``,
+  - get the status of a repository using ``hg status``,
+  - make sense out of the various status codes in the output of ``hg status``,
+  - use the ``hg help`` to get help about any ``hg`` command,
+  - make commits of changes to files, using ``hg commit``
+  - view the history of the repository using the ``hg log`` command,
+  - and, set our user information in the global ``hgrc`` file.

 But why commit?
 ===============

+At the end of this section, you will be able to -

+  - undo changes to your repository,
+  - view the differences between any two states of a repository,
+  - understand how revisions are numbered and use it as arguments to commands,

 You must already be wondering, why we need all the overhead of ``commit`` and ``log``, etc. What is all this fuss about?
 "Isn't it